Jrogbaaa/The-Way/DEVELOPMENT.md

-# Social AI Agent Development Guide
+# Content AI Agent Development Guide

 ## Overview

-The Social AI Agent is a platform for optimizing social media content using AI.
+The Content AI Agent is a platform for optimizing social media content using AI.
 This guide covers development practices, architecture, and guidelines for maintaining and extending the codebase.

 ## Architecture